HubbleCommand/directional_sprites/addons/directional_sprites/README.dev.md

 ## Origin
 After some research, I stumbled upon [this](https://github.com/godotengine/godot-proposals/discussions/5082) proposal, which is continued by Calinou [here](https://github.com/Calinou/godot-demo-projects/blob/add-first-person-shooter/3d/first_person_shooter/enemy/enemy.gdshader).

+However, the shader actually doesn't work correctly when rotating the camera up and done, and results in frame changes.

+After much fenagling, I randomly stumbled upon [this reddit post](https://www.reddit.com/r/godot/comments/13fgdek/shader_only_8_directional_billboarding/) which had a much better way to calculate rotations.
+While it still needed some work to finish, it was crucial in fixing the incorrent frame switching issue.

 Uses shaders to achieve directional billboard effect.